jeremycherfas/user/pages/03.blog/download-and-rename-log-files/item.md

 ===

-I'm nowhere near that, yet, but storing the logs files here is crucial.
-Soon, I'll be travelling without my laptop for a while, and I don't want to lose the files, so it was time to automate the process.
+I'm nowhere near that, yet, but storing the log files here is crucial.
+Soon, I'll be travelling without my laptop for a while, and I don't want to lose the files as they are rotated off the server, so it was time to automate the process.
 I ended up with a very simple script that first downloads and then renames the file.
 The cool bit was finding out that it is relatively easy to get yesterday's date in bash. `$( date -v-1d +%F )` gives me exactly what I need.

 Tomorrow I'll run the script one more time to check and then add it to my `cron` jobs.
 And while I'm about it, I might just add the other two backups that I do by hand most days.